On this page: Contact Form Frequently Asked Questions

 Keep going!
 You're almost there.
 The fastest way to contact me is to use this form on this page.
 An email will come directly to my cell phone.
 Voice mail notifications are actually slower.

-If you'd rather, you can leave a phone message or use the contact link on our Facebook page.
 Please leave me your phone number and email address in your message so I can get back to you.
 If things proceed happily, I'll need all this information at ship time.
-If not, you'll still get a nice postcard in your mailbox every so often.
+If not, you'll still get a nice postcard in your mailbox during winter.

 Why minimum orders?
 What's that about?
 Before an order is ever placed, there's information gathering and a lot of back and forth on tile size and colors and sometimes photographs of the area.
 I may do some mockups to help in those decisions.
 Once an order is finalized, there's the usual overhead in setting up and moving it through the process to shipping and delivery.
 To mitigate all that, there is a minimum order of 9 tiles for 4.25 inch tiles, 7 tiles for 6 inch tiles, and a minimum order of 5 tiles for 8 inch tiles.
 If a tile benefits a charity, such as the medieval dogs and cats, there is no minimum.

 All that said, we may decide together that it's a good idea for you to buy a single sample tile.
-Sample tiles are full-size tiles.
+Sample tiles are full-size tiles, and you can often use that in your installation.
 If you are interested in a pattern or image that spans several tiles, I will make you a sample tile that shows as many colors from the overall mural as possible.

 I find I am happier working with homeowners directly, where the communications have softer corners.